FullStaQD/architecture/docs/06_runtime_view.md

 ## Collision Detection using Quantum Machine Learning {#_runtime_scenario_4}
-This scenario covers the use of Quantum Machine Learning in collision detection.
-We show how a QML use case behaves in the architecture using the inference run time and the training run time in dotted lines.
+This scenario covers how a Quantum Machine Learning (QML) collision detection use case maps to the layers of our architecture.
+In the figure below, depicts the inference process with regular arrows, and the training process with additional dotted arrows.

   ![](./images/RuntimeView-scenario4.png)